Munella

-Munellë (definiteness 'Munella') is a mountain in northern Albania, stretching along the boundaries of Pukë and Mirditë municipalities.
-It lies between the river valleys of the Great Fan in the northwest and the Little Fan in the southeast.
+Munella is a mountain in northern Albania, stretching along the boundaries of Pukë and Mirditë municipalities.
+It lies between the river valleys of the Great Fan to the northwest and the Little Fan to the southeast.
 Its highest peak, Maja e Kryqit, reaches a height of 1990 m.

 Geology

 Munella is primarily composed of effusive rocks up to an elevation of 1400 m, overlaid by a Cretaceous limestone slab.
 The mountain has an elongated shape, extending approximately 6 km in length and 3 km in width.
 Its summit features an undulating surface with a gentle northeastward incline, marked by numerous karst pits and funnels.
 The slopes on the northwest and southeast sides form cliffs up to 300 m deep within the limestone layer, while the slopes composed of effusive rock are generally less steep.

 Biodiversity

 Munella constitutes the watershed between the Great Fan and Little Fan rivers.
 Oak trees (up to 1100m) and beech trees (up to 1600m) make up most of the vegetation; beyond these heights, the mountain is barren.
 Its peak is abound with alpine pastures.
 The region is populated by bears, wild boars and furry animals like beech marten and the European pine marten, with the wild turkey being a rare sight.
+The area is an important breeding ground of the critically endangered Balkan lynx.

 Additionally, copper ores are present in the northwest (Tuç) and southeast (Reps).

-The mountains are the most important breeding area of the critically endangered Balkan lynx in Albania.